BankAmericard® Credit Card

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

-The revamped card is now Bankrate’s top choice among balance transfer credit cards.
-It carries an introductory 0% percent APR for 15 billing cycles on purchases and balance transfers made within 60 days.
+The BankAmericard Credit Card carries an introductory 0% APR for 15 billing cycles on purchases and balance transfers made within 60 days.
 After that, the variable APR of 14.74% to 24.74% will apply.
-Make a transfer during that time and you’ll pay no balance transfer fee (min $10).
+Make a transfer during that time and you’ll pay a 3% balance transfer fee (min $10).
 While not as great as the previous $0 BT offer, consumers could still save hundreds of dollars over other balance transfer credit cards which can carry up to a 5% BT fee.

-The key to BankAmericard’s appeal is its one-two punch of a lengthy interest-free introductory period and the fee-free transfer from another card.
+The key to BankAmericard’s appeal is its one-two punch of a lengthy interest-free introductory period and the low fee for transfers from another card.
 The card now offers similar introductory balance transfer terms as Chase Slate, long considered a top choice among balance transfer cards.

 If you don’t need to transfer a high-interest balance, there really is no compelling reason for you to apply for this credit card.
 It doesn’t have much in the way of rewards or perks.
 BankAmericard also charges a 3% foreign transaction fee, so it’s not a good choice for overseas spending.